-I am a Bevier Fellow and PhD candidate in the English Department at Rutgers University.
+I am a Bevier Fellow in the English Department at Rutgers University, where I defended my PhD in 2021.
 I specialize in American cultural history from the Early Republic to Modernism, with particular focus on circulation and reception, cultural geography, genre, and digital humanities.

-My work has appeared in J19: the Journal of Nineteenth-Century Americanists and is forthcoming in American Literary History.
-My research has also been supported by fellowships from the American Antiquarian Society, the Houghton Library, and the Historical Society of Pennsylvania/Library Company of Philadelphia.
+My work has or will appear in American Literary History, J19: the Journal of Nineteenth-Century Americanists, and the collection Race, Citizenship, and Nation in the Literary Work of Albion Tourgée.
+My research has been supported by fellowships from the American Antiquarian Society, the Houghton Library, and the Historical Society of Pennsylvania/Library Company of Philadelphia.
 For two and a half years I was the Rutgers Libraries Digital Humanities Graduate Specialist; I am a member of the Black Bibliography Project, C19, and the New Jersey Digital Newspaper Project as well.

 If you’d like to reach me by email or twitter just click the corresponding button below.